Acne scarring involves several aspects that need to be identified and discussed, as each aspect may benefit from different treatment options.

 Grade 4 Acne Scarring: “Severe Scarring”

 This type of acne scarring is non-distensable and represents severe atrophic (depressed) or hypertrophic (thick) scarring that is obvious at a conversational distance and unable to be flattened by stretching of the skin.
 The type of scarring observed here includes: deep box scarring, ice pick scarring, deep divots, and hypertrophic (thick) scarring.
-When treating severe acne scarring, we again want to improve the skin surface with the CROSS technique or laser resurfacing (e.g. ProFractional laser), dermaroller/microneedling with or without platelet rich plasma (PRP), improve volume (e.g. use fillers in depressed areas such as Restylane® or Juvederm®), and surgical options such as punch excisions or ellipse excisions of severely scarred areas.
+When treating severe acne scarring, we again want to improve the skin surface with the CROSS technique or laser resurfacing (e.g. ProFractional laser), improve volume (e.g. use fillers in depressed areas such as Restylane® or Juvederm®), use neurotoxins like Botox® to reduce movement in some areas, and surgical options such as punch excisions or ellipse excisions of severely scarred areas

 Our Toronto dermatologists and skin care specialists are highly skilled and experienced in treating acne and acne scarring.
 Toronto Dermatology Centre should be your first stop in learning everything you can about your acne and acne scarring treatment options.